 She loves quotes.

 So on that typical Tuesday morning, depending on how early you are awake, you may catch her creating something or cultivating one of her greatest passions, connection through conversation.
 She loves to encourage others to explore, whatever that means to them.
 She tells them that they each will be given opportunities, moments, where they will be given the choice to say yes to their life.
 She knows, and wants them to know, that there is no time like the present to take a chance on yourself.
-Originally from Philadelphia, Samantha was educated at the School of Tourism & Hospitality Management at Temple University and is employed with Minor Hotels where she has stretched her multi passionate self over the last six years.
+Originally from Philadelphia, Samantha was educated at the School of Tourism & Hospitality Management at Temple University and is employed with Minor Hotels where she has stretched her multi passionate self over the last seven years.
 She can be found creating, living and loving in Bangkok, Thailand with her husband, cat and dog.